drobakowski/awesome-erlang/README.md

 *Fantastic books and e-books.*

 * [Learn You Some Erlang](http://learnyousomeerlang.com/) - Learn you some Erlang - for great good!
 A very thorough resource covering everything from beginning Erlang programming to large-scale development and deployment.
+* [Stuff Goes Bad - ERLANG IN ANGER](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war.

 ## Web Reading
 *General web-development-related reading materials.*